-They work out about $114 Australian, which sounds heinously steep, but weight that against plastic tools, which likely cost about $10-$20 a set, and imagine how many of those you’re likely to break in the new fews years, and it starts to seem a much better investment.
+They work out about $AU114, which sounds heinously steep, but weight that against plastic tools, which likely cost about $10-$20 a set, and imagine how many of those you’re likely to break in the next fews years, and it starts to seem a much better investment.

 I have worked in retail for more than a decade, and I always see people buying the cheapest of the cheap, thinking they are getting a good deal, and without fail, they are back in no time, buying ANOTHER cheap replacement for the thing that broke/stopped working.
 Across pretty much every industry, including the Cake industry, YOU GET WHAT YOU PAY FOR.

 Should you buy them?